batlabucd/OHSNAP/README.md

 ## Performing a dry run

 You can see exactly what steps will be executed in a project using the `ohsnap_check` command.
-It simply takes the path to an OHSNAP directory as an argument, or if none is given, it assumes the current directory is an OHSNAP project directory.
+It takes the path to an OHSNAP directory as an argument, or if none is given, it assumes the current directory is an OHSNAP project directory.
 If a supplied path or current directory is not an OHSNAP project directory, the `ohsnap_check` command will exit with an **'Error: Snakefile "Snakefile" not present.'** error message.
 Here is an example of its output (with omissions for space reasons):

 ```
 usage: ohsnap_check [-h] [project_directory]